What is an Information Security Management System (ISMS)?

 Which assets/information do you want to protect?
 How sensitive are these assets?
 For example, in the automotive industry, safeguarding images of a prototype vehicle, which hasn't been produced yet, is more critical than protecting images of a test model undergoing road tests just before its market release.

-3. Establish ISMS organisation and risk management structures
+3. Establish ISMS organization and risk management structures

 Which tools do you want to use?
 What financial and human resources does the ISO have?
 Which structures should this establish?